 Conclusion

-We recommend that you wash your bamboo pillow once every three to six months if you want your pillow to last for a long time.
+We recommend that you clean your bamboo pillow once every three to six months if you want your pillow to last for a long time.
 Bamboo pillows are great for keeping cool and maintaining a clean pillow for you to sleep on at night.

 Anyone can benefit from the comfort of a bamboo pillow, but people with allergies, asthma, and lung problems especially have an easier time sleeping once they get used to using a bamboo pillow.
 Bamboo pillows can even help someone stop snoring!